rotki/rotki/docs/usage_guide.rst

 Introduction
 ============

-In this section we are going to see how to use various parts of the Rotkehlchen application.
+In this section we are going to see how to use various parts of the Rotki application.

 Sign-in/Signup
 ===============

-When you start Rotkehlchen you are greeted with a sign-in/signup prompt.
+When you start Rotki you are greeted with a sign-in/signup prompt.

 If you have never created an account before press "Create New Account".
 Provide a username and a password.
 Don't forget this password.
 It will be used to encrypt all your local files.
 If you have purchased a premium subscription you can also add the API Key and secret here.